MohanGuo/Equivariant_Diffusion/blogpost.md

 The terms ignored are:

 1. **L₀** – Because the original authors got better results without this.
 2. **Lₜ** – This is the _"KL divergence"_ between the distribution of the final latent in the forward process and the first latent in the reverse process.
-Because there are no neural network parameters we can't do anything with it so we just ingore/
+Because there are no neural network parameters we can't do anything with it so we just ignore from optimization.

 So **Lₜ₋₁** is the only loss term left which is a KL divergence between the _“posterior”_ of the forward process, and the parameterized reverse diffusion process.
 Both terms are gaussian distributions as well.